Skip to Content

 A total of 23 species of reptiles may be found in California, including pond turtles, lizards, and snakes, most commonly the Garter snake.

-The giant garter snake is one of North America’s largest native snakes, reaching up to 64 inches in length and endemic to California’s Central Valley, where it originally inhabited natural wetlands.
-Unfortunately, wetland destruction for agricultural, urban, and industrial development has eliminated more than 90 percent of suitable habitat for the species, forcing snakes to rely heavily on rice fields and managed marsh areas.
+The giant garter snake stands out as one of North America’s largest native snakes, capable of reaching lengths of up to 64 inches.
+Endemic to California’s Central Valley, it initially thrived in natural wetlands.
+Regrettably, the destruction of wetlands for agricultural, urban, and industrial purposes has eradicated over 90 percent of the suitable habitat for this species.
+Consequently, these snakes now heavily rely on rice fields and managed marsh areas for their survival.

 Bird Life